makelab-kaist/makelab.github.io/_pages/publications.md

 ## 2025

 Hongyu Zhou, Tom Kip, Yihao Dong, Andrea Bianchi, Zhanna Sarsenbayeva, and Anusha Withana.
 2025. **Juggling Extra Limbs: Identifying Control Strategies for Supernumerary Multi-Arms in Virtual Reality**.
-To appear in the 2025 CHI Conference on Human Factors in Computing Systems (_CHI ’25_).
+To appear in the 2025 CHI Conference on Human Factors in Computing Systems (_CHI ’25_) (**Honorable Mention Award 🏅**).

 Hyewon Lee, Christopher Bannon, and Andrea Bianchi.
 2025. **CamARa: Exploring and Creating Camera Movements with Spatial Reference in Augmented Reality**.
 To appear in the 2025 CHI Conference on Human Factors in Computing Systems Extended Abstracts (_CHI ’25 EA_).